mattermost/docs/source/welcome/get-started-mattermost-channels.rst

 .. |lock| image:: ../images/lock-outline_F0341.svg
   :alt: Private channels are identified with a Lock icon.

-See the following documentation to learn more:
+See the following documentation to learn more about working with channels:

 - `Create channels </channels/create-channels.html>`__
 - `Join and leave channels </channels/join-leave-channels.html>`__
 - `Find channels </channels/find-channels.html>`__

 As your channel sidebar fills up with channels you've joined, you can organize your channels into categories based on how you work.
-See `Customize Your Channel Sidebar </channels/customize-your-channel-sidebar.html>`__ for details.
+See the `customize your channel sidebar </channels/customize-your-channel-sidebar.html>`__ documentation for details.

 Invite people to the team
 -------------------------

 You can invite members of your organization, as well as external guests such as vendors or project partners, to a Mattermost team.
 Anyone can invite people to the team, unless the system admin has `disabled this option </configure/configuration-settings.html#enable-account-creation>`__ or `restricted permissions </onboard/advanced-permissions.html>`__ to do so.
-See the `About teams </welcome/about-teams.html>`__ documentation to learn more about team invitations.
+See the `about teams </welcome/about-teams.html>`__ documentation to learn more about team invitations.

 Send messages
 -------------

+.. |send-icon| image:: ../images/send_F048A.svg
+  :alt: Select the Send icon to post your message.

-Enter your message in the text field, then press :kbd:`Enter` on Windows or Linux or press :kbd:`↵` on Mac to send the message, or select the **Send** icon in the mobile app.
-Your messages can also include images and file attachments.
+Enter a message in the text field, then select **Send** |send-icon| to send the message.
+You can include images and file attachments to your messages by:

+- copying and pasting images.
-- Copy and paste images or drag-and-drop image files into the text field to add them to your message.
+- dragging-and-drop image files into the text field.
-- Select the **Attachment** |attachment| icon to attach documents or other files to your message.
+- selecting the **Attachment** |attachment| icon.

 .. |attachment| image:: ../images/paperclip_F03E2.svg
   :alt: Use the Attachment icon to add images or files to your messages.